|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Lemon bars differ from dessert bars, like brownies or blondies, by being brighter in color and lighter in taste, injecting a sweet-tart dose of sunshine into any moment.
-This keto version is no different, offering all the flavors and textures you're accustomed to from a lemon bar: There's a shortbread crust that's not too crumbly, a gooey rich filling full of both lemon juice and freshly grated zest, and a light sprinkle of confectioners sweetener on top.
+Lemon bars are a delicious way to showcase fresh lemon, injecting a sweet-tart dose of sunshine into any moment.
+This keto version is no different, offering all the flavors and textures you're accustomed to from a lemon bar.
+There's a shortbread crust that's not too crumbly, a gooey rich filling full of both lemon juice and freshly grated zest, and a light sprinkle of confectioners' sweetener on top.

-We've swapped out the sugar for powdered Swerve, a form of erythritol (a common non-caloric sugar alcohol used for low carb baking) that has prebiotics added to help stabilize it at high temperatures.
-We use almond flour instead of wheat in the crust, and also add almond flour to the filling in lieu of starch or pre-cooking the curd.
-The filling, due to not requiring stovetop cooking first like a standard lemon curd, actually makes this recipe easier to execute than a non-keto lemon bar!
-Quicker to make and free of sugar, grains, and gluten—what's not to love?
+We've swapped out the sugar for powdered Swerve, a form of erythritol (a common non-caloric sugar alcohol used for low-carb baking) that has prebiotics added to help stabilize it at high temperatures.
+We use almond flour instead of wheat in the crust, and also add almond flour to the filling in lieu of starch.
+The filling doesn't require cooking on the stove first, actually making this recipe easier to execute than some non-keto lemon bars.

 Gather the ingredients.
 Preheat the oven to 350 F.